-But it’s more than that for me.
+It was always more than taking and guiding tour groups.
 Travel changed EVERYTHING for me and I want to share that with people like you.
 Travel is magic and I want to sprinkle that shit everywhere!

 With all my heart I want to take you, and other women, travelling.
-Not just to share the joy of travel, but to show them what they are capable of.
+Not just to share the joy of travel, but to show you what you are capable of.